dotswg/dots-requirements/draft-ietf-dots-requirements.md

 authenticated to the DOTS server, and vice versa, for DOTS to operate safely, meaning the DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
-Attacks against the transport protocol should not offer a means of attack against the message CIA.
+Attacks against the transport protocol should not offer a means of attack against the message confidentiality, integrity and authenticity.

 The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making